-Risk Exposure Risk Management Policy Objective Government / Political Risk 1.
-Risks faced by ALI and its subsidiaries Enterprise Risk Management is also an Organizational Risk and affiliates shall be identified, integral element of overall corporate (People, Processes, monitored and managed effectively and governance and will provide the solid Systems & Performance to the best of our ability at all times. platform that will enable the Company to Metrics) 2.
-Enterprise Risk Management will be achieve the following objectives: Project Execution / Delivery embedded in the Company's critical Risk(Time, Cost, Quality) business activities, functions and To establish sustainable competitive Product / Service Quality processes. advantage, and Safety Risk 3.
-A robust risk assessment system, Risk of Being Marginalized methodology and reporting structure To optimize its risk management cost, and by Competition will be used with all risk issues identified, analyzed, assessed, and To pursue strategic growth opportunities monitored in a consistent manner. with confidence 4.
-The performance of our Enterprise-wide Risk Management initiatives will be regularly monitored, reviewed and reported.
+Risk Exposure Risk Management Policy Objective Government / Political 1.
+Risks faced by ALI and its Enterprise Risk Management is also an Risk subsidiaries and affiliates shall be integral element of overall corporate

+Organizational Risk identified, monitored and managed governance and will provide the solid (People, Processes, effectively and to the best of our platform that will enable the Company to Systems & Performance ability at all times. achieve the following objectives: Metrics) 2.
+Enterprise Risk Management will be Project Execution / embedded in the Company's critical To establish sustainable competitive Delivery Risk (Time, business activities, functions and advantage, Cost, Quality) processes.
+Product / Service Quality 3.
+A robust risk assessment system, • To optimize its risk management cost, and Safety Risk methodology and reporting and Risk of Being structure will be used with all risk Marginalized by issues identified, analyzed, To pursue strategic growth Competition assessed, and monitored in a consistent manner. opportunities with confidence 4.
+The performance of our Enterprise- wide Risk Management initiatives will be regularly monitored, reviewed and reported.